RU EN

 Important information

-If such actions are noticed, Tunisian law enforcement officers have the right to request access to the device used for taking the photos or videos in order to delete the relevant files or confiscate the device with no possibility of return.
-Additionally, in both cases, the tourist may be subject to administrative liability.
+If such actions are detected, Tunisian law enforcement officers have the right to request that the tourist provide access to the technical device used for filming to delete the relevant files or confiscate the technical device without the possibility of return.
+In both cases, the tourist may additionally be subject to administrative liability.
+A law enforcement officer, while on duty, may not be in uniform (some units operate in civilian clothes), which is not a basis for disobeying their instructions.

 If criminal intent is suspected in the tourist’s actions, he may be detained.
 The DMC will provide assistance to the tourist, but neither the tour operator nor the DMC can influence the resolution of such situations, as it is a matter of the tourist’s personal responsibility to comply with Tunisian law.
 Police authorities do not negotiate with third parties unless it is a Tunisian lawyer hired by the tourists to represent their interests or an official representative from the embassy/consulate of the tourist’s country of citizenship.